peteroupc/peteroupc.github.io/random.md

 <a id=Wildly_Varying_Seeds></a>
 ### Wildly Varying Seeds

-For noncryptographic and seeded PRNGs, an application ought to generate seeds likely to vary "wildly" from previously generated seeds, to reduce the risk of correlated "random" numbers or sequences.
+For noncryptographic and manually-seeded PRNGs, an application ought to generate seeds likely to vary "wildly" from previously generated seeds, to reduce the risk of correlated "random" numbers or sequences.
 One way the application can ensure this is to do the following for each PRNG instance it creates:

 1. Build a bit string consisting of the following: A seed unique to the set of PRNG instances as a whole, a fixed identifier unique to that set, and a unique number for each PRNG instance.
 Example: "myseed-mysimulation-1".
 2. The seed in step 1 ought to be a fixed number, be the output of a cryptographic RNG, or be derived from hard-to-predict sources (see "Seed Generation").